Blue Oyster Cult - Mirrors

 In Summary

-If you’re looking to experiment with BOC’s more AOR oriented material, then anything between 1976 and 1985 is worth looking at.
+If you’re looking to experiment with Blue Oyster Cult’s more AOR oriented material, then anything between 1976 and 1985 is worth looking at.
 Not exactly spectacular, but there’s something for everyone in among the grooves.

 Video